 2019 Secured Facility.
 On February 19, 2019, a subsidiary of Intuit entered into a secured revolving credit facility with a lender to fund a portion of our loans to qualified small businesses (the 2019 Secured Facility).
-The 2019 Secured Facility is secured by cash and receivables of the subsidiary and is non-recourse to Intuit Inc. We have entered into several amendments to this facility, most recently on July 21, 2023.
-These amendments primarily increase the facility limit, extend the commitment term and maturity date, and update the benchmark interest rate.
+The 2019 Secured Facility is secured by cash and receivables of the subsidiary and is non-recourse to Intuit Inc. We have entered into several amendments to this facility, most recently on September 5, 2024.
+These amendments primarily increase the facility limit, extend the commitment term and final maturity date, and update the benchmark interest rate.
 Under the amended 2019 Secured Facility, the facility limit is \$500 million, of which \$300 million is committed and \$200 million is uncommitted.
-Advances accrue interest at adjusted daily simple SOFR plus 1.5%.
+Advances accrue interest at adjusted daily simple SOFR plus 1.25%.
 Unused portions of the committed credit facility accrue interest at a rate ranging from 0.25% to 0.75%, depending on the total unused committed balance.
-The commitment term is through July 18, 2025, and the final maturity date is July 20, 2026.
+The commitment term is through August 31, 2027, and the final maturity date is August 31, 2028.
 The agreement includes certain affirmative and negative covenants, including financial covenants that require the subsidiary to maintain specified financial ratios.
-As of October 31, 2023, we were compliant with all required covenants.
-At October 31, 2023, \$300 million was outstanding under the 2019 Secured Facility and the weighted-average interest rate was 6.95%.
-The outstanding balance is secured by cash and receivables of the subsidiary totaling \$950 million.
+As of October 31, 2024, we were compliant with all covenants governing the 2019 Secured Facility.
+At October 31, 2024, \$370 million was outstanding under the 2019 Secured Facility and the weighted-average interest rate was 6.25%, which includes the interest on the unused committed portion.
+The outstanding balance is secured by cash and receivables of the subsidiary totaling \$1.3 billion as of October 31, 2024.
 Interest on the 2019 Secured Facility is payable monthly.
-We paid \$5 million and \$2 million in interest on this secured revolving credit facility during the three months ended October 31, 2023 and 2022, respectively.
+We paid \$5 million in interest on the 2019 Secured Facility during each of the three months ended October 31, 2024 and 2023.

 2022 Secured Facility.
 On October 12, 2022, another subsidiary of Intuit entered into a secured revolving credit facility with a lender to fund a portion of our loans to qualified small businesses (the 2022 Secured Facility).
-The 2022 Secured Facility is secured by cash and receivables of the subsidiary and is non-recourse to Intuit Inc. On October 20, 2023, we amended the 2022 Secured Facility primarily to extend the commitment term and final maturity date and increase the commitment amount.
-Under the amended agreement, the facility limit is \$500 million, of which \$225 million is committed and \$275 million is uncommitted.
+The 2022 Secured Facility is secured by cash and receivables of the subsidiary and is non-recourse to Intuit Inc. We have entered into several amendments to this facility, most recently on April 30, 2024.
+These amendments primarily extend the commitment term and final maturity date and increase the commitment amount.
+Under the amended 2022 Secured Facility, the facility limit is \$500 million, of which \$300 million is committed and \$200 million is uncommitted.
 Advances accrue interest at SOFR plus 1.3%.
 Unused portions of the committed credit facility accrue interest at a rate ranging from 0.2% to 0.4%, depending on the total unused committed balance.
-The commitment term is through April 18, 2025, and the final maturity date is April 20, 2026.
+The commitment term is through April 30, 2026, and the final maturity date is April 30, 2027.
 The agreement includes certain affirmative and negative covenants, including financial covenants that require the subsidiary to maintain specified financial ratios.
-As of October 31, 2023, we were compliant with all required covenants.
-At October 31, 2023, \$130 million was outstanding under the 2022 Secured Facility and the weighted-average interest rate was 6.8%, which includes the interest on the unused committed portion.
-The outstanding balance is secured by cash and receivables of the subsidiary totaling \$401 million.
+As of October 31, 2024, we were compliant with all covenants governing the 2022 Secured Facility.
+At October 31, 2024, \$300 million was outstanding under the 2022 Secured Facility and the weighted-average interest rate was 6.2%, which includes the interest on the unused committed portion.
+The outstanding balance is secured by cash and receivables of the subsidiary totaling \$881 million as of October 31, 2024.
 Interest on the 2022 Secured Facility is payable monthly.
-We paid \$2 million in interest on this secured revolving credit facility during the three months ended October 31, 2023.
-We paid no interest on this secured revolving credit facility during the three months ended October 31, 2022.
+We paid \$5 million and \$2 million in interest on the 2022 Secured Facility during the three months ended October 31, 2024 and 2023, respectively.